Section Image

 Craftsman-style architecture and tree-lined lanes

-Ranch-style homes and craftsman-style bungalows line the shaded residential streets of Vernonia, with wooded land and mature trees providing a degree of privacy.
-Most homes sit on lots of a quarter acre or more, with some reaching 2 acres, and the majority were built between the 1960s and early 2000s.
-A handful of houses date back to the 1920s and 1930s, with a small selection of 2020s builds sprinkled throughout.
+Ranch-style homes and Craftsman bungalows line the shaded residential streets of Vernonia, with wooded land and mature trees providing a degree of privacy.
+Most homes sit on lots of a quarter-acre or more, with some reaching 2 acres.
+The majority of homes were built between the 1960s and early 2000s, though a few date back to the 1920s and '30s and some 2020s builds are sprinkled throughout.
 Homes range from $240,000 to around $620,000, with prices increasing with square footage and lot size.

 Outdoor learning and CTE courses at Vernonia schools

 Rock Creek runs through the center of town and is a popular fishing spot.
 “In the summer, the town dams up the creek so people can swim,” Krieger says.
 “We call it our swimming pool.”
 Vernonia Lake is about a mile from downtown and has campsites, hiking trails and docks where anglers can fish for bass, bluegill and rainbow trout.
-The Banks-Vernonia State Trail is accessible from the lake’s south side and spans over 20 miles south along an abandoned railroad to the small town of Banks and is accessible to bikers, runners and horseback riders alike.
+The Banks-Vernonia State Trail is accessible from the lake’s south side and spans over 20 miles south along an abandoned railroad to the small town of Banks and is accessible to bikers, runners and horseback riders.
 In the summer months, lake visitors can enjoy soft-serve ice cream or a milkshake from Calypso’s.
 Spencer Park has baseball diamonds, a playground, a picnic pavilion and a skate park.
 The park also hosts the community’s youth baseball teams.
-The nine-hole, public Vernonia Golf Course is a short drive west of town.
+The nine-hole Vernonia Golf Course is open to the public and a short drive west of town.

 Winding roads to St. Helens and Portland